-Finally after all the hard work I have been doing in my hall bathroom, I have been rewarded – it is all coming together just as I had envisioned.
+Finally after all the hard work I have been doing in my hall bathroom, I have been rewarded – it is all coming together just as I had envisioned, I even got an easy no sew window valance made for the window in the room.
 No snafus or problems.
 Yes!
 I love it when that happens – which usually is NEVER – as in DIY decorating land there is always a glitch.
 I have seen more than my share of them – this room is the exception.

 I am so excited to be actually showing you the icing on the cake – no more construction photos.
 Now I get to show you the fun, pretty, and colorful stuff like the